Alabaster: Volterra (Tuscany)

-In Europe, the centre of the alabaster trade today is Florence, Italy.
+In modern Europe, the centre of the alabaster trade is Florence, Italy.
 Tuscan alabaster occurs in nodular masses embedded in limestone, interstratified with marls of Miocene and Pliocene age.
 The mineral is worked largely by means of underground galleries, in the district of Volterra.
 Several varieties are recognized—veined, spotted, clouded, agatiform, and others.
 The finest kind, obtained principally from Castellina, is sent to Florence for figure-sculpture, while the common kinds are carved locally, into vases, lights, and various ornamental objects.
 These items are objects of extensive trade, especially in Florence, Pisa, and Livorno.

 In the 3rd century BC the Etruscans used the alabaster of Tuscany from the area of modern-day Volterra to produce funeral urns, possibly taught by Greek artists.
 During the Middle Ages the craft of alabaster was almost completely forgotten.
 A revival started in the mid-16th century, and until the beginning of the 17th century alabaster work was strictly artistic and did not expand to form a large industry.

-In the 17th and 18th centuries production of artistic, high-quality Renaissance-style artifacts stopped altogether, being replaced by less sophisticated, cheaper items better suited for large-scale production and commerce.
-The new industry prospered, but the reduced need of skilled craftsmen left only few still working.
-The 19th century brought a boom to the industry, largely due to the "traveling artisans" who went and offered their wares to the palaces of Europe, as well as to America and the East.
+In the 17th and 18th centuries production of artistic, high-quality Renaissance-style artifacts stopped altogether, replaced by less sophisticated, cheaper items better suited for large-scale production and commerce.
+The new industry prospered, but the reduced need for skilled craftsmen left few of them still working.
+The 19th century brought a boom to the industry, largely due to the "traveling artisans" who offered their wares to the palaces of Europe, as well as to America and the East.

 In the 19th century new processing technology was also introduced, allowing for the production of custom-made, unique pieces, as well as the combination of alabaster with other materials.
 Apart from the newly developed craft, artistic work became again possible, chiefly by Volterran sculptor Albino Funaioli.
-After a short slump, the industry was revived again by the sale of mass-produced mannerist Expressionist sculptures, and was further enhanced in the 1920s by a new branch creating ceiling and wall lamps in the Art Deco style and culminating in the participation at the 1925 International Exposition of Modern Industrial and Decorative Arts from Paris.
-Important names from the evolution of alabaster use after World War II are Volterran Umberto Borgna, the "first alabaster designer", and later on the architect and industrial designer Angelo Mangiarotti.
+After a short slump, the industry was revived again by the sale of mass-produced mannerist Expressionist sculptures.
+It was further enhanced in the 1920s by a new branch that created ceiling and wall lamps in the Art Deco style, culminating in participation at the 1925 International Exposition of Modern Industrial and Decorative Arts in Paris.
+Important names in the evolution of alabaster use after World War II are Volterran Umberto Borgna, the "first alabaster designer", and later on the architect and industrial designer Angelo Mangiarotti.